Receive delivery feedback webhooks¶

 The webhook engine will attempt to remove events from the retry queue on a best effort basis but duplicates may still be received, so it is advised that you check the webhooks for duplicates.

-• Maximum number of attempts – The Webhook engine will try to deliver the event maximum 5 times, respecting exponential increased delayed intervals.
+- Maximum number of attempts – The Webhook engine will try to deliver the event maximum 5 times, respecting exponential increased delayed intervals, starting with a 1 second delay.

-When the Webhook engine was unable to deliver the event, the Webhook engine decides whether it should retry the delivery or drop the event based on the type of the error.
+When the Webhook engine is unable to deliver the event, the Webhook engine decides whether it should retry the delivery or move the event to dead letters based on the type of the error.
 When one of the errors occurs, the Webhook engine will retry at a delayed interval.

 All Marigold Engage Webhook events are delivered using the CloudEvents format.